michel1991/ocp-java-11/interfaces/README.md

 * F. BinaryFunction

 BiFunction takes three generic types.
 Two are for the parameters, and one is for the return type.
 Options B, D, and F aren’t the names of functional interfaces in Java.

+### Which statements about default and private interface methods are correct?
+(Choose all that apply.)
+* A. A default interface method can be declared private.
+* B. A default interface method can be declared public.
+* C. A default interface method can be declared static.
+* D. A private interface method can be declared abstract.
+* E. A private interface method can be declared protected.
+* F. A private interface method can be declared static.

+A default interface method is always public, whether you include the identifier or not, making option B correct and option A incorrect.
+Interfaces cannot contain default static methods, making option C incorrect.
+Option D is incorrect, as private interface methods are not inherited and cannot be marked abstract.
+Option E is incorrect, as a method can’t be marked both protected and private.
+Finally, interfaces can include both private and private static methods, making option F correct.